RenderKit/openvkl/README.md

 ## Prerequisites

-Open VKL currently supports Linux, Mac OS X, and Windows.
-In addition, before you can build Open VKL you need the following prerequisites:
+Open VKL currently supports Linux, Mac OS X, and Windows on CPU; and Linux and Windows on Intel® GPUs.
+Before you can build Open VKL you need the following prerequisites:

 - You can clone the latest Open VKL sources via: